-4.4 Service Contexts
+4.4 Knowledge Representation and Service Context

-A service context is a data structure that describes service provider ontology along with related data.
-A provider ontology is controlled by provider vocabulary that describes objects and the relations between them in a provider's namespace within a specified service domain of interest.
+The implementation of natural language knowledge definition and editing critically depends on the intricacy of translation between natural language constructs and internal knowledge representation structures.
+This is a function of the chosen knowledge representation method.
+In the percept formalism, an entity of the world is treated as the image given by perception, and that image is called a percept.
+A percept conceptualization is the semantic counterpart of the syntactic level of the knowledge description theory called percept calculus [30].
+A service context, based on the percept conceptualization, is a data structure that describes service provider ontology along with related data.
+A service ontology is controlled by provider vocabulary that describes objects and the relations between them in a provider's namespace within a specified service domain of interest.
 A requestor submitting an exertion to a provider has to comply with that ontology.
-In service context attributes and their values are used as atomic conceptual primitives, and complements are used as composite ones.
+In the percept conceptualization, attributes and their values are used as atomic conceptual primitives, and complements are used as molecular ones.
 A complement is an attribute sequence (path) with a value at the last position.
-An elementary context property consists of a context subject (main complement) and a set of context complements, and usually corresponds to a simple sentence of natural language.
+An elementary percept property consists of a percept subject and a set of percept complements, and usually corresponds to a simple sentence of natural language.